Roman-Shugol/goit-markup-hw-04/README.md

 - index.html: Main HTML file containing the updated page structure.
 - css/styles.css: Stylesheet with custom CSS using Flexbox for layout, along with responsive design techniques.
-- images/: Directory containing optimized images used in the project.- modern-normalize.css: Normalize stylesheet to reset default browser styles for consistency.
+- images/: Directory containing optimized images and SVG sprite (icons.svg).
+- modern-normalize.css: Normalize stylesheet for cross-browser consistency.

 Key Features:

+1. SVG Icons: All vector icons are stored in an optimized SVG sprite (icons.svg) for better performance.
+2. Icon Integration: Icons are integrated into HTML using <svg> and <use> tags.
+3. Hover Effects: Interactive hover effects, including box shadows and transitions, applied to various elements like cards and icons.
-1. Responsive Layout: Layout adapts to different screen sizes using Flexbox and media queries.
+4. Responsive Layout: Ensures the layout adapts to different screen sizes using Flexbox and media queries.
-2. Modern Normalize: Added to ensure cross-browser consistency in default styling.
-3. Clean and Semantic HTML: Focus on writing semantic and accessible HTML for improved SEO and user experience.
-4. Optimized Images: Images are optimized for web performance, ensuring fast loading times.
+5. Optimized Images: All images, including icons, are optimized for faster loading and better performance.
+6. Semantic HTML: The code adheres to semantic HTML practices for better accessibility and SEO.

+Live Preview: You can view the live version of this project through GitHub Pages.